CCBIO907 Cancer-related vascular biology

 Vascular biology course by Harvard lecturers at UiB

 CCBIO907 was held for the first time fall 2018 / spring 2019 as an innovative collaboration between CCBIO/UiB and the Vascular Biology Program/Harvard Medical School.
 Read the report of the first CCBIO907 course.
 The course will now be run again for the benefit of a new batch of students, postdocs and researchers.
-Although the course is mainly intended for PhD students and Master students, admission is open for others who find this course interesting.
+Although the course is mainly intended for PhD students and Master students, admission is open for others who find this course or single lectures interesting.
 Teaching language is English.
 Note that due to the Covid-19 circumstences, the course will be held through a digital platform (probably Zoom), also the group assignments, so you can attend even from the comfort of your own home.

 You will find that what you learn, reaches far beyond the curriculum, and you get the chance of making valuable connections.